seb3x97/seb3x97/README.md

 # 💫 About Me:
-🔭 I'm working on a Shortcut Python App
+🔭 I'm working on a Shortcut Python App<br>
-🤝 I'm looking to collaborate on a Python Bot for Cryptocurrencies 🌱 I'm learning Rust/Solidity
+🤝 I'm looking to collaborate on a Python Bot for Cryptocurrencies<br>
+🌱 I'm learning Rust/Solidity<br>
-✨ I love making bots
+✨ I love making bots<br>

 # 💻 Tech Stack: